pySTEPS/pysteps/doc/source/user_guide/set_pystepsrc.rst

   points to a file, it is used.
 - **$PYSTEPSRC/pystepsrc** : If $PYSTEPSRC points to a directory, it looks for the pystepsrc file inside that directory.
-- **$HOME/.pysteps/pystepsrc** (unix and Mac OS X) : If the system variable $HOME is defined, it looks for the configuration file in this path.
+- **$HOME/.pysteps/pystepsrc** (Unix and Mac OS X) : If the system variable $HOME is defined, it looks for the configuration file in this path.
-- **$USERPROFILE/pysteps/pystepsrc** (windows only): It looks for the configuration file in the pysteps directory located user's home directory.
+- **$USERPROFILE/pysteps/pystepsrc** (Windows only): It looks for the configuration file in the pysteps directory located user's home directory.
-- Lastly, it looks inside the library in pysteps/pystepsrc for a system-defined copy.
+- Lastly, it looks inside the library in *pysteps/pystepsrc* for a system-defined copy.

-The recommended method to set-up the configuration files is to edit a copy of the default **pystepsrc** file that is distributed with the package and place that copy inside the user home folder.
+The recommended method to setup the configuration files is to edit a copy of the default **pystepsrc** file that is distributed with the package and place that copy inside the user home folder.
 See the instructions below.